cknd/stackprinter/README.md

 ## Python stack formatter

-Print prettier tracebacks & call stacks, with more source code context and current variable values, to stay fearless when the only debugging tool is a log file.
+Print nicer tracebacks & call stacks, with more source code and the current variable values.
+This helps a lot when your only available debugging tool is a printout or a log file.

 #### Before
 <img src="https://raw.githubusercontent.com/cknd/stackprinter/master/tb_before.png" width="400">